In March 2017 these two cases were submitted to an Adoption Regionalisation Board via Adoption UK CEO Hugh Thornbery.

-Mr Thornbery suggested the issues should be used as a “touchstone for the development of the three Regional Adoption Agencies in the area and that of the social work teams in the local authorities and for CAFCASS who are represented on the board”.
-However, once submitted by Mr Thornbery, there was no feedback given about how these cases were recieved or whether they had made any impact.
+Mr Thornbery, who was appointed to lead the permanence modernisation project in 2018, suggested the issues should be used as a “touchstone for the development of the three Regional Adoption Agencies in the area and that of the social work teams in the local authorities and for CAFCASS who are represented on the board”.
+However, once submitted to the RAA by Mr Thornbery, there was no feedback given about how these cases were considered and whether this document had made any impact.

 Representation to the Regionalisation Board

 xxxxxxxxx – Adoptive Parent – 16.3.2017